 When to Hire a BI Developer

-After exploring the business intelligence developer salary range, we’re sure the next question on your mind would be whether a BI developer is even right for your company at this point.
+After exploring the business intelligence developer salary range, we’re sure the next question on your mind would be whether hire Business Intelligence developers is even right for your company at this point.
 This section details various ways such a professional can be useful to your company.

 - Risk Management and Mitigation: BI is not just adding data, it’s understanding your business, its operations, and its customers.
 This knowledge helps you to assess risk, identify opportunities for growth, improve performance and drive sustainable change at a company.
 Business intelligence gives you the statistics, data, and analysis you need to take action on your business.
 It keeps you up to date and ahead of the competition.